Renewable Energy Directive 2018: Contents

+Article 3 sets the main target that at least 42.5% renewable by 2030 in gross final consumption (this was 32% from 2018-2023, and previous target was 20% by 2020).

+Article 7 defines gross final consumption as based on electricity, heating and colling, transport.

+Annex I set out the Member State 2020 targets for renewable energy (but these are no longer in force, and Annex V defines how biofuel use should be calculated for the purpose of fulfilling renewable energy quotas.

 2009 national targets for renewable energy

 The overall EU target for renewable energy use is 20% by the year 2020.
 Targets for renewable energy in each country vary from a minimum of 10% in Malta to 72% of total energy use in Iceland.

 2018 national targets for renewable energy

-The overall EU target for renewable energy use is 32% by the year 2030.
+The overall EU target for renewable energy use was set at 32% by the year 2030.
 In contrast to the 2020 renewable energy target, the 2030 renewable energy target is only binding at EU level and there are no binding targets for the individual Member States anymore.

+2023 updates

+The overall EU target was updated to 42.5% with an additional clause that "Member States shall collectively endeavour to increase the share of energy from renewable sources in the Union’s gross final consumption of energy in 2030 to 45 %".